-The upgraded 5,56 mm Heckler & Koch SA80A3 assault rifle, which is in service with the British army, should be replaced in 2020's, but the industry is beginning to promote alternative calibers, including 6,5-mm ammunition
+Heckler & Koch's redesigned 5,56mm SA80A3 assault rifle, in service with the British Army, is due to be replaced in the 2020s, but the industry is starting to promote alternative calibers, including 6,5mm rounds.

 What are the armed forces doing to best equip their soldiers for current and future operational scenarios?
 This remains one of the most important questions that must be addressed to governments of different countries and a question that cannot be answered easily.